 Layered structure of MEEP platform

-The above structure contextualizes the scope of each layer and the close relationship among contiguous layers, at the same time.
-HPC applications (first layer on top) need software tools (second layer) to transform programs into something readable and executable on the emulation platform (third layer), according to the characterization of the accelerator architecture (fourth layer).
+The above structure contextualizes the scope of each layer and the close relationship among contiguous layers at the same time.
+HPC applications (first layer on top) need software tools (second layer) to transform programs into something readable and executable on the emulation platform (third layer) according to the characterization of the accelerator architecture (fourth layer).

 Each layer has its own responsibility, and all of them might be analyzed using profiling and performance monitoring tools.
 In particular: